 • Take an active role in regionally based agricultural forums and programs.

-- Encourage agricultural operators in the Town to participate in regional programs aimed at improving the agricultural economy. - Review Town ordinances to ensure that they encourage appropriate types of secondary agricultural businesses to locate in the Town.
+- Encourage agricultural operators in the Town to participate in regional programs aimed at improving the agricultural economy. - Review Town ordinances to ensure that they allow secondary agricultural businesses within the Town.